- Iraq – Turkey Crude Oil Pipeline

 IRAQ – TURKEY CRUDE OIL PIPELINE

 Iraq - Turkey Crude Oil Pipeline was built in order to transport the crude oil produced in Kirkuk field and other fields of Iraq to the Ceyhan (Yumurtalık) Marine Terminal within the framework of the Crude Oil Pipeline Agreement between the Republic of Turkey and the Republic of Iraq signed on 27 August 1973.
-The first pipeline with a 40” diameter and 986 km length was operated in the year of 1976 and first tanker was loaded on 25 May 1977.
-The construction of second pipeline parallel to the first pipeline has been started at the year of 1985 and finished at 1987.
-With second pipeline with a 46” diameter, the annual transportation capacity was increased to 70.9 million ton.
+The first pipeline with a 40” diameter and 986 km length was operated in the year of 1976 and the first tanker was loaded on 25 May 1977.
+The construction of the second pipeline parallel to the first pipeline has been started in the year of 1985 and finished in 1987.
+With the second pipeline with a 46” diameter, the annual transportation capacity was increased to 70.9 million tons.
 An amendment concerning the renewal of the Kirkuk - Yumurtalık Crude Oil Pipeline Agreement and its protocols and extension of these agreements for 15 years has been signed between the Republic of Turkey and the Republic of Iraq on 19 September 2010.

 BAKU – TBILISI – CEYHAN MAIN EXPORT CRUDE OIL PIPELINE (BTC)

 With Baku – Tbilisi – Ceyhan Main Export Crude Oil Pipeline, it is aimed to transport the crude oil produced in Caspian Region, especially Azeri oil, from Azerbaijan to Ceyhan Marine Terminal through Georgia via a safe, economically and environmentally suitable pipeline system and onwards to world markets from Ceyhan Marine Terminal via tankers.